gvwilson/sensibleadventures/cloudherd/new.md

 Noxy stood.
 "Not who.
 What."
 She looked at the mountain peak behind the huts, then back at Yestevan, a cold smile on her face.
 "And for the record, I am *nothing* like you."

+Charger didn't make a sound as he scraped against the peak behind and above the huts.
+But then came a sound that every mountain dweller knew and feared, the swishing distant thunder of snow slipping and sliding.  *Good?* the young cloud mind-asked.

+Yestevan leaped to his feet with a curse.
+The soldiers stood, not sure where to look until Yestevan yelled, "Avalanche!"

+*Good,* Noxy mind-said firmly.
+She grabbed Thokmay's sleeve and pulled him with her as she ran down the mountain.
+"Come on!"

+A single arrow flew past them in time with Sergeant Dorbu's shouted, "No!" and then Noxy tripped and fell, rolling and sliding down the steep path.
+Thokmay dove forward and caught her pant leg.
+They skidded to a stop.
+Noxy scrambled to her feet.
+"Keep moving!" she shouted above the rising thunder.

+It was too late.
+A wave of snow poured down over the huts and soldiers.
+The huts had been built to survive avalanches, their uphill sides pointed likes the prows of boats, but the soldiers had not.
+A lucky few were close enough to the huts to take cover, but the rest were swept off their feet, as helpless as twigs in a raging river.

+"Like this!"
+Noxy shouted at Thokmay, crouching down and covering her head with her arms, knowing that it wouldn't be enough to make a difference.

+But she had forgotten about her father.
+He planted his feet on the path a few strides above her, facing the avalanche, and raised one hand.
+The onrushing snow parted and roared past on their side of them.

+A bedraggled figure burst out of the snow.
+With a roar of incoherent rage, Yestevan tackled Ulfmaerr.
+As the two men went down in a heap, Ulfmaerr's spell broke and the last wave of snow swept over them all.

+Noxy had just a moment to cover her face before the freezing white wave engulfed her.
+Its greatest force was spent, but it was still strong enough to knock her backward.
+She pushed herself upward, clawing at the snow to clear space so that she could breathe.
+People drowned in avalanches, just like they drowned in water.
+She had to get above it.
+She had to---

+"Hwaaah!" she gasped as her head broke through.
+The snow had stopped sliding.
+She wriggled and struggled to get one arm free, then the other.

+Snow flew in the air as Thokmay and Kulbinder clawed their way free a few strides further downhill.
+"Noxy!
+Are you all right?" the prince shouted.

+"I'm fine!  *Adda!*  *Adda*, where are you?"
+Noxy shouted.

+She heard a muffled shout from further up the mountain.  "*Adda!*" She floundered through the chest-deep powder, scooping it aside with her hands.
+There!
+She dug into the snow, grabbed a clutching hand, and pulled as hard as she could.

+"Thokmay!
+Help me!"
+She wasn't strong enough to pull her father free.
+"Please!"

+"I've got you!"
+Somehow the prince had pushed his way through the snow to join her.
+He grabbed her around the waist.
+"Heave!"

+Nothing, nothing---she tried to pull her arm free as Yestevan's head broke out of the snow, but his grip was like iron.

 <!-- HERE -->